mikemunsie/GruntJS-CoffeeScript-Compass-UglifyJS/README.md

 GruntJS-CoffeeScript-Compass-UglifyJS
 =====================================

-GruntJS custom build and watch script for Compass and CoffeeScript with UglifyJS for JS minification.
+Custom GruntJS script for CoffeeScript compiliation, JS minification with UglifyJS, and Compass compiliation.
+This script can be used to both build and watch.